 So now that I have your attention I’m not going to tell you to stop day-dreaming.
 Go right ahead, keep creating!

-Let’s get on with your 2nd question on the second day of twenty-twenty and all it’s plenty – but take your time – good things don’t (always) come to those who wait, they require focus and time!
+Let’s get on with a question on the second day of twenty-twenty and all it’s plenty – don’t rush, take your time!
+All good things come to those who wait because they require focus and time!

 Ready?
 Start off by making a list of your five greatest (crazy) successes to date and then ask yourself this: